 Brandon Lewis

-Brandon is board-certified in Public Health and holds an MPH with a focus in Epidemiology from the Richard M. Fairbanks School of Public Health at Indiana University in Indianapolis, IN and holds a BS with minors in Counseling, Nutrition, and Dietetics from Indiana State University in Terre Haute, IN.
+Brandon is board-certified in Public Health and holds an MPH with a focus in Epidemiology from the Richard M. Fairbanks School of Public Health at Indiana University in Indianapolis, IN.
+They hold a BS with minors in Counseling, Nutrition, and Dietetics from Indiana State University in Terre Haute, IN.

 ITAC